SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 \end{aligned}
 $$

-It's worth mentioning that marginal contribution to volatility also plays a crucial role in portfolio analytics.
-It leads to an addible attribution of portfolio volatility to each constituent.
+It's worth mentioning that, though not directly linked to a financial term, marginal contribution to volatility also plays a crucial role in portfolio analytics.
+It leads to an addible attribution of portfolio volatility to each constituent, with which one can decompose portfolio volatility to factor exposures, group of securities and so on.
 Qian (2006) further linked it to conditional percentile contribution of loss (under mild assumptions like normal distribution or 0 mean for short period), providing a nice financial interpretation for the quantity.

 $$
 \begin{aligned}